 The Advancing Hyku project continued pretty well apace despite COVID-19 disruptions to work spaces and hiring pipelines.
 Only our blog updates fell behind!
 Catching up with Spring 2020 before posting Summer 2020.

-February, 2020 The Advancing Hyku team is delighted to share our roadmap for this project through 2021.
-Here’s the thumbnail: We have submitted it for inclusion in the community’s comprehensive Samvera Roadmap Council work, too.
-Can’t read the eyechart above?
+The Advancing Hyku team is delighted to share our roadmap for this project through 2022.
+Here’s the thumbnail: Tune in to our updates at the upcoming Samvera Partner Meeting on April 12 and Samvera Virtual Connect on April 21.

 October 15, 2019 The University of Virginia is pleased to announce a two-year award in the amount of $1,000,000 from Arcadia—a charitable fund of philanthropists Lisbet Rausing and Peter Baldwin—in support of the “Advancing Hyku: Open Source Institutional Repository Platform